-Children should bring their PE kit into school in a PE bag.
+Children should bring their PE kit on the days they have PE.
 This consists of a white T-Shirt, red shorts, black joggers and a black sweatshirt.
 Children should not wear earrings to school on their PE days and long hair must be tied back.

-Owl - Tuesday and Friday
+Owl - Monday and Wednesday

-Robin - Tuesday and Thursday
+Robin - Tuesday and Wednesday